 Depending on the vendor service used, lead times can be constant or variable.
 Lead times are considered constant if the total time to reorder and restock is always the same.
 If lead time is constant, you have an established lead time and can move on to the next stage in calculating safety stock.
 However, having such stability in lead time is rare.
 More often the lead time is variable, meaning that products production or delivery time are not always the same.
 It is because of this lack of consistency that we have to find the standard deviation of lead time to gain an accurate measurement.
 Let's take a look at the table shown below.

 As you can see, the table is broken down into three categories: Expected Time, Actual Time, and Variance.
-The expected time is the average lead time for a product.
-Actual time is the real time it took to complete each order in the sample portion provided.
+The expected time is the expected lead time of a product.
+Actual time is the real time it took to replenish each order in the sample portion provided.
 In this example, the expected lead time to restock is 6 days while the actual time is varied.
-The variance column is the difference between expected time and actual time.
+The variance column is the difference between actual time and the expected time.
 Positive numbers are the number of days over the expected time and negative numbers mean that the delivery arrived earlier than the expected time.
 With this information, we can find the standard deviation in lead time.

 To find the standard deviation, first add up the variances,